Title: President and Chief Executive Officer

 Has Helen Torley been buying or selling shares of Halozyme Therapeutics?

-During the past quarter, Helen Torley has sold $525,800.00 in shares of Halozyme Therapeutics stock.
+During the last ninety days, Helen Torley has sold $525,800.00 in shares of Halozyme Therapeutics stock.
 Most recently, Helen Torley sold 10,000 shares of the business's stock in a transaction on Wednesday, October 9th.
 The shares were sold at an average price of $52.58, for a transaction totalling $525,800.00.
 Following the completion of the sale, the chief executive officer now directly owns 676,744 shares of the company's stock, valued at $35,583,199.52.
 Learn More on Helen Torley's trading history.

 Who are Halozyme Therapeutics' active insiders?